Sahl1234/learn2/README.md

 # learn2
-it is a home work for tetcher Mazaen
+it is a home work for doctor Mazaen